-- 5.1.1 Fees charged will be in line with the maximum ESFA funding rate where the full apprenticeship is being delivered.
+- 5.1.1 Fees charged will be in line with the maximum DFE funding rate where the full apprenticeship is being delivered.
 The cost of an apprenticeship will depend on the content required to be delivered; existing knowledge, skills, behaviours and prior qualifications will be assessed, and a price determined on an individual basis.
-Where the College delivers apprenticeship programmes to its own staff, under ESFA rules, the College must deliver these programmes at cost. - 5.1.2 For apprenticeship levy paying employers the fee, less 20% for completion and end point assessment, will be paid monthly over the length of the apprenticeship via the Digital Apprenticeship Service (DAS) system.
+Where the College delivers apprenticeship programmes to its own staff, under DFE rules, the College must deliver these programmes at cost. - 5.1.2 For apprenticeship levy paying employers the fee, less 20% for completion and end point assessment, will be paid monthly over the length of the apprenticeship via the Apprenticeship Service (DAS) system.
 The 20% for completion and end point assessment is payable via DAS when the apprentice completes.
 Where an employer has utilised all of its levy funds before the end of their apprentice's programme, the apprenticeship will convert to a co investment arrangement as detailed in 5.1.3. - 5.1.3 Non-levy paying employers will contribute 5% of the negotiated price.
 This should be paid in full at the beginning of the apprenticeship, or for those on a programme of two years or more, may be paid annually.
 In exceptional circumstances, payment may be made in termly instalments, but this would require the approval of the Vice Principal. - 5.1.4 All non-levy paying employers are also required to register themselves on DAS and reserve the required funding for their apprentices.
 This applies whether the company is liable to make a contribution to the funding or not.
-This enables the ESFA to be aware of the level of funding required. - 5.1.5 Employers with 49 or fewer people working for them will be able to train 16-18 year old apprentices without making a contribution towards the cost of training and assessment up to the maximum funding band.
+This enables the DfE to be aware of the level of funding required. - 5.1.5 Employers who do noy pay the levy and take on an apprentice aged 16-21 at the start of their apprenticeship do not need to contribute towards the cost of the training and assessment up to the maximum funding band.
+Employers who do not pay the levy and take on aan apprentice aged 22 years or above continue to contribute 5% of the total agreed cost.
 The employer must still register themselves on DAS and reserve funding accordingly - 5.1.6 The apprenticeship standards funding rules set out the rules regarding funding and employer contributions should there be a change in the circumstances of the employer, apprentice or lead provider, for example if an apprentice leaves the programme.
-In broad terms both funding and employer contributions are only payable while the
+In broad terms both funding and employer contributions are only payable while the apprenticeship is on programme.
+Any additional fee is non refundable unless the student has withdrawn in the first 6 weeks of the apprenticeship.